Computer Science (BSc)

-You can spend a year studying at one of our partner institutions overseas.
+You can apply to spend a year studying at one of our partner institutions overseas between Years Two and Three of your degree.
 We have an established exchange programme with the Hong Kong University of Science and Technology, which provides opportunities for our students to experience teaching and learning at another world leading institution.
 In addition to benefitting from a rich cultural experience, students returning from studying overseas exhibit an international profile that is attractive to potential employers.

 We provide support for students wanting to spend a year in industry by promoting opportunities, hosting departmental careers fairs and offering one-to-one sessions with our departmental careers advisor.
 Intercalated year students are supported by their personal tutor and our Industrial Liaison Team during their year in industry.
 Students working in the UK are visited by academic representatives to review their development during the year.

 IB: 38 with 6,6,6 in three Higher Level subjects including 6 in Higher Level Mathematics